-Reason being the structure of the story is already available for the students' reference, it saves them the time to think of a story line and it's also very unlikely that they will go out of point.
+The reason being the structure of the story is already available for the students’ reference.
+It saves them the time to think of a storyline and it’s also very unlikely that they will go out of point.

-Perhaps some may think that the picture composition is very restrictive, but.......we are talking about scoring points marks here.
+Perhaps some may think that the picture composition is very restrictive.
+However, we are talking about the PSLE Chinese marks breakdown here.
 Leave the risks and unleash your creativity during your daily lessons.